-If you’re a blogger, SEO specialist, web designer or someone who’s job involves the Internet, then you know that Google is obsessed with speed not only with their products but also with the web.
-That’s why they’ve been pushing for it the past few years with different standards, protocols and tools like their PageSpeed Tools – PageSpeed Module, PageSpeed Insights, PageSpeed Service and PageSpeed Chrome DevTools.
+If you’re a blogger, SEO specialist, web designer, or someone whose job involves the Internet, then you know that Google is obsessed with speed not only with their products but also with the web.
+That’s why they’ve been pushing for it the past few years with different standards, protocols, and tools like their PageSpeed Tools – PageSpeed Module, PageSpeed Insights, PageSpeed Service, and PageSpeed Chrome DevTools.

 To test your website’s speed, just type in the URL in the space provided.

 You could choose which web browser and also specify which version to use for the test.
 Google Chrome and Mozilla Firefox has only 1 option but Internet Explorer, Safari, Android and Blackberry have several options to choose from.

 Another thing you can configure are Test Agents (Locations).
 You can choose which location you want the test to perform.
 There are 3 groups to choose from – America, Europe & Middle East and Asia, Australia, Africa.
 If you want to narrow it down to a more specific location, you can also select different locations from each group.

 Once you’ve selected your preferred browser and Test Agent (Locations), click on Start Test (don’t forget to answer the captcha).
 When the test results are done, it will display the load time for each agent location.
 If you click on an Agent Location, it will display the load time and page size from that location.

 Aside from the load time, page size, server responses you could also get more information by clicking on the “View Waterfall” under Test Results.
 It will open up a new window and display the Performance Report.

 You can try it out for yourself and check your website’s speed and performance by visiting the Dotcom-Monitor Website Speed Test page.